couchbase/n1k1/NOTES.md

+To generate a compiler...

-First, preprocess the engine.go file by translating any lazy lines that are inside a func body into a printf's.
+First, preprocess the *.go files by translating any lazy lines that are inside a func body into a printf's.
 Non-lazy vars are turned into printf'ed placeholder vars.

-Then, execute the translated file with a query, capturing output which is the compiled result.
+The compiler is then executed with a query, where the captured output the query compiled to code.

 ISSUES...
 - SIMD optimizations possible?
 - batching optimizations?
 - col versus row optimizations?
 - multi-threading optimizations?
-- Val becomes []byte instead of string
 - multiple types?
-- JSON support?
-- avoiding memcpy's
+- avoiding mem allocations in Scan().